 How are the costs of the child's health care paid?

 Services and assistance for children may be available based on the needs of the child.
 Joining an adoptive parent support group is a good way to get advice and assistance from experienced adoptive parents.
-Virginia also offers post-adoption services to support families, such as FACES, North American Council on Adoptable Children (NACAC) and UMFS.
+Virginia also offers post-adoption services to support families, such as NewFound Families Virginia, North American Council on Adoptable Children (NACAC) and UMFS.